renproject/darknode-release/README.md

 # darknode-release

-Repo for publishing darknode releases before the `darknode` repo is public
+Repo for publishing darknode releases before the `darknode` repo is public.

 # Usage